MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Map function runs in parallel with a massive data set, to produce intermediate results
 - reduce function builds a final result set based on those intermediate results
-- Hadoop is used informally to encompass Apache Hadoop itself and it’s related projects, such as Spark, Pig, and Hive.
+- Hadoop is used informally to encompass Apache Hadoop itself and its related projects, such as Spark, Pig, and Hive.

 Cloud Dataproc is a fast, easy, managed way to run Hadoop and its projects on GCP.